fotso0244/alx-low_level_programming/0x15-file_io/README.md

-Code 0-read_textfile.c reads a text file and print it to stdout Code 1-create_file.c creates a file with 600 set permission
+Code 0-read_textfile.c reads a text file and print it to stdout Code 1-create_file.c creates a file with 600 set permission Code 2-append_text_to_file.c append a text to a file